 - Chef-prepared, daily meals featuring local Montana produce

-- Variety of off-pavement routes, including rides on the Great Divide mountain bike route
+- Variety of off-pavement routes, including rides on the Great Divide bike route

-- Idyllic early fall riding conditions on quiet, scenic roads
+- Idyllic riding conditions on quiet, scenic roads

 We prepare delicious meals specifically for endurance athletes, with an emphasis on lean proteins, leafy greens, root veggies and plenty of flavorful side dishes.
 We work directly with the local community to source regional ingredients whenever possible, which our chefs use to create diverse, interesting dishes inspired from around the world.
 You can count on us to take care of breakfast, lunch and dinner.
 We are sure to accommodate all dietary preferences and restrictions.

 Nestled in the heart of the Blackfoot River Valley just 1 hour away from Missoula, the historic Cliff Ranch is the home base for our adventure on two wheels.
 Enjoy waking up to picturesque mountain and forest views as we take off on our daily rides.